 - Defame, abuse, harass, stalk, threaten or otherwise violate the legal rights (such as rights of privacy and publicity) of others;

-- Infringe, contravene, breach or otherwise interfere with or harm the rights of any other person, including without limitation, any contractual, personality, confidentiality, privacy, moral, statutory, common law or intellectual property rights;
+- Infringe, contravene, breach or otherwise interfere with or harm the rights of any other person, including without limitation, any contractual, personal, confidentiality, privacy, moral, statutory, common law or intellectual property rights;

 - Falsify the origin or source of software, information or other material contained in a file that is uploaded;